logimic/iqrfboard/documents/examples/example-standardLight/README.md

 This example shows how to create "Standard light" which means that entire world will know that your device is just a light and will be able to manage it (turn on/off, dim, get status and more).
 This is possible thanks to standardized API and IQRF gateways.

 Standardization does not limit your hardware creativity, your light can be whatever you connect.
 The software in TR module makes connection with API.

-In following we will show how to implement two lights on the one board.
-The lights will be LED2 and LED3.
+In following we will show how to implement three lights on the one board.
+The lights will be LED2, LED3 and external LED on SCL/EQ6 PIN.

 ## Links